 Usually, multiple test cases are associated with a single test scenario because they contain the testing details, which enable the tester to validate all the requirements.
 To learn how to write test cases, read our test case tutorial for beginners.

 Of the numerous areas of a website to test, the login scenario will be a feature for many.
 The following example of a test scenario and connected test cases is typical:

 Test Scenario: Validate the login page

-Working with Test Scenarios & Test Cases in TestLodge
+Working with Test Scenarios and Test Cases in TestLodge

-If you want to separate each Test Scenario in TestLodge, you can use the Test Suites section.
-In this case, you would create a new Test Suite and include each Scenarios case in it.
-This allows you to group test cases on a per-scenario basis.
-So, using the example above, the Test Suite would be “Validate the login page”, and each Test Case would live under it.
+If you want to file each test scenario separately when using TestLodge, there is a test suites section that you can use.
+In this case, you would create a new Test Suite and include each scenario case within it, which allows you to group test cases on a per-scenario basis.
+So, using the example above, the Test Suite would be “Validate the login page,” and each test case would live under it.

-Both test cases and test scenarios are major components in software testing.
+Both test cases and test scenarios are significant ingredients in software testing.
 While they are closely related, both have advantages and disadvantages.
-For example, the extreme level of detail in test cases is important when working with testers off-site, but in a time-sensitive situation where you may not have time to write detailed test cases, a test scenario may be sufficient.
+For example, the extreme level of detail in test cases is essential when working with testers off-site.
+In a time-sensitive situation where you may not have time to write detailed test cases, a test scenario may be sufficient.
 Using both test scenarios and test cases together will ensure a robust, high-coverage testing initiative.